Aminnak/TenziesGame/README.md

 - Clean and interactive interface.

 Technologies Used:

--React for building the user interface.
+- React for building the user interface.
--Tailwind CSS for styling the game.
+- Tailwind CSS for styling the game.
--Vite for fast development setup.
+- Vite for fast development setup.

 How to Play:
 1. Click on the dice to freeze them in place.